 Behavioral training isn’t the same as obedience training, which refers to teaching pets things like how to gently take treats, walk on a leash without pulling, and listen to basic commands — like sit, stay, and speak.

 With behavioral training, potentially problematic behaviors are addressed.
-Some of these behaviors can look like excessive barking or licking, aggression toward people or other animals, and destructive behavior — like chewing, scratching, or urinating/marking.3
+Some of these behaviors can look like excessive barking or licking, aggression toward people or other animals, resource guarding, and destructive behavior — like chewing or scratching.3

 The type of professionals who offer behavior training can include trainers, certified professional dog trainers (CPDTs), applied animal behaviorists, certified applied animal behaviorists (CAABs), and associate certified applied animal behaviorists (ACAABs).
 The level of education and training varies among these titles, but all share a goal of helping pet owners identify, understand, and treat behavioral conditions.3